menu

 Collins is a very small city located in the state of Mississippi.
 With a population of 2,241 people and two associated neighborhoods, Collins is the 110th largest community in Mississippi.

-The citizens of Collins have a very low rate of college education: just 6.62% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Collins has a very low overall level of education: only 6.62% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Collins in 2022 was $17,622, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $70,488 for a family of four.
 However, Collins contains both very wealthy and poor people as well.
 Collins also has one of the higher rates of people living in poverty in the nation, with 38.34% of its population below the federal poverty line.